grinnell-cs/csc151-dh/_labs/www.md

 c.
 Scan through the page, identifying the different tags that are being used.
 You may want to note them down on a piece of paper.

 d.
-In your Web browser, select File -> Open File..., then navigate to `thingy.html` and open it.
-You might also be able to use
-<file:///home/USERNAME/Desktop/csc151-www-lab/thingy.html>.
-If all
-goes well, you should see a Web page that corresponds to the text you just read.
+In your Web browser, select File -> Open File... (or hit Ctrl-O), then navigate to `thingy.html` and open it.
+You might also be able to use <file:///home/USERNAME/Desktop/csc151-www-lab/thingy.html>.
+If all goes well, you should see a Web page that corresponds to the text you just read.
 (Yes, the page is intentionally hideous.)
 If you can't load the page in one of those ways, get help from one of the class assistants.

 e.
 In your text editor, make some changes to the page.
 You might, for example, add something like